2042Third/pdmQt/README.md

 # pdmQt

-PDM is a encrypted notebook app that uses pdm encryption core module.
+PDM is an encrypted notebook app that uses pdm encryption core module.

 ## Building